-Note that in steps 1-7 below, Low-Voltage Detection is ACTIVATED (factory default) and the LED shines green.
-If Low-Voltage Detection is DISABLED, the LED will shine red instead of green in steps 1-7 below.
+Note that in steps 1-7 below, Low-Voltage Detection is DISABLED (factory default) and the LED shines red.
+If Low-Voltage Detection is ACTIVATED, the LED will shine green instead of red in steps 1-7 below.
 Never use LiPo batteries while Low-Voltage Detection is disabled.

-- 1. With the transmitter on, press and release the EZ-Set button.
-The LED will shine green.
-This turns the VXL-3s on. - 2.
-Apply forward throttle.
+- With the transmitter on, press and release the EZ-Set button.
+The LED will shine red.
+This turns the VXL-3s on. - Apply forward throttle.
 The LED will turn off until full throttle power is reached.
-At full throttle, the LED will illuminate green. - 3.
-Move the trigger forward to apply the brakes.
+At full throttle, the LED will illuminate red. - Move the trigger forward to apply the brakes.
 Note that braking control is fully proportional.
 The LED will turn off until full braking power is reached.
-At full brakes, the LED will illuminate green. - 4.
+At full brakes, the LED will illuminate red. - 4.
 Return the throttle trigger to neutral.
-The LED will shine green. - 5.
+The LED will shine red. - 5.
 Move the throttle trigger forward again to engage reverse (Profile #1).
 The LED will turn off.
-Once full reverse power is reached, the LED will illuminate green. - 6.
+Once full reverse power is reached, the LED will illuminate red. - 6.
 To stop, return the throttle trigger to neutral.
 Note that there is programmed delay when changing from reverse to forward.
 This prevents damage to the transmission on high-traction surfaces. - 7.
 To turn the VXL-3s off, press the EZ-Set button until the LED turns off (.5 seconds).